The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio tokamaks: Global effects on local 2 nd stable pedestals

+It becomes apparent from Section~\ref{sec3} that, under certain conditions, DIII-D pedestals can access the local 2\textsuperscript{nd} stable region.
+Indeed, in several experimental cases plasma parameters exist for which the pedestal is locally ideal-ballooning 2\textsuperscript{nd} stable.
+In such situations, the approach described above cannot provide a well-defined critical value of $\mathrm{d}\beta_p/\mathrm{d}\Delta$, and additional physical effects must be taken into account.
+Because fully global gyro-kinetic (or 6D kinetic, which avoid the locality inherent in the gyro-kinetic ordering) calculations are generally impractical for predictive pedestal studies, reduced fluid and MHD-based models become an attractive alternative.
+Accordingly, the ELITE code is employed to examine the marginal stability of nearly local, high $n$, ideal MHD modes.

-The DIII-D cases under consideration are local KBM limited based on GFS calculations, but have partial or complete access to ideal ballooning 2\textsuperscript{nd} stability using BALOO \cite{baloo}.
-Those case are used as a demonstration to compare the $c_1$ coefficient as computed for ELITE limited pedestal using $k_y \rho_s=1/2$ with GFS and BALOO limited pedestals.
-The exponent of $\beta_{p,ped}$ is fixed to $c_2=1/2$ in this exercise.
-As it can be seen by Figure(\ref{gfs_elite_bal}) GFS and ELITE result is in good agreement, while the scaling using BALOO deviates from the kinetic and finite-$n$ result.
-This has profound implications for EPED calculations as the width/height scaling has a strong impact on the maximum achievable pedestal pressure.
+To illustrate this point, a set of DIII-D discharges is considered that are locally KBM-limited according to GFS calculations, but exhibit partial or complete access to $n=\infty$ ideal-ballooning 2\textsuperscript{nd} stability as determined by BALOO \cite{baloo}.
+These cases are used to compare the coefficient $c_1$ obtained from ELITE limited pedestals, using $k_y\rho_s=0.25$, with those obtained from GFS and BALOO limited pedestals.
+In this exercise, the exponent of $\beta_{p,\mathrm{ped}}$ is fixed at $c_2=0.5$, consistent with the scaling reproduced using GFS.
+As shown in Fig.\ref{gfs_elite_bal}, the GFS and ELITE results exhibit good qualitative and quantitative agreement, whereas the scaling obtained using BALOO deviates even qualitatively from the kinetic and finite $n$ results.
+This discrepancy has important implications for EPED predictions, since the pedestal width scaling strongly influences the maximum achievable pedestal pressure.

+The impact of access to 2\textsuperscript{nd} stability on the accuracy of the BCP technique is particularly evident in DIII-D \#132000.
+In this discharge, the entire central half of the pedestal is found to be 2\textsuperscript{nd} stable according to the $n=\infty$ IBM calculation, meaning that the BCP technique has no first stable region to anchor the calculation.
+If the BCP technique is nonetheless employed, it identifies the pedestal as 2\textsuperscript{nd} stable even at relatively low pedestal pressure, leading to an artificially large value of $c_1$.
+In contrast, both GFS and ELITE predict a well-defined ballooning stability boundary at significantly higher pedestal pressure, arising from kinetic and finite $n$ effects, respectively, which in turn yields a substantially smaller value of $c_1$.